ha5ha6/judy_blog/_pages/about.md

 > **How do internal motivational systems shape behavior?**

-Inspired by biological motivational systems, I developed reinforcement learning frameworks that explicitly separate **reward-seeking and punishment-avoidance** into interacting learning processes.
+Inspired by biological motivational systems, I developed reinforcement learning frameworks that explicitly separate **reward and punishment** into interacting learning processes.
 I view these as multiple internal motivational systems that cooperate within a single agent.

 A complete deep reinforcement learning pipeline was built upon autonomous mobile robots, integrating multi-modal perception, real-time robot interaction, and policy learning in real-world environments.